nikhilplr/newrelic-event-bridge/README.md

 * To forward data to New Relic you need a [New Relic License Key](https://docs.newrelic.com/docs/accounts/install-new-relic/account-setup/license-key).
 * The Key must be added to AWS secrets in the following format {"new_relic_license_key":"<<YOUR_NEWRELIC_KEY>>"}
+* The account id of New relic account you are gofing to send events YOUR_NEWRELIC_ACCOUNT_ID

 ## Install and configure